 Lack of time for proper consultation with industry and key stakeholders to develop collaborative and trusting partnerships are not built in to project design.
-Reef 2050 LTSP program design doesn't factor in time for networking and comprehensive collaboration between organisations.
-Allocated time is needed for proper stakeholder consultation, getting the right people to the table, networking and collaboration should be built into project design and budgets.
+Reef 2050 LTSP program design doesn't factor in time for networking and comprehensive collaboration between organisations. people to the table, networking and collaboration should be built into project design and budgets.
 This has not been effectively addressed and maybe beyond project scope.
 Max Hardy (Collaborative Plans Project) has touched on how to elevate from networking to collaborating and this valuable approach will continue to be investigated.
 Theme 3: Lack of extension capac ity in the Reef extension network Barrier to delivery Justification Priority actions Progress to date Little knowledge of peer skills and expertise within the extension network.
-RECG meetings often have staff that do not know each other or each other's skills and where to go to access expert advice.
-Develop a Reef-wide list of staff skills and expertise linked to a central database/ SharePoint.
-Regional forums and networks need to expand range and increase profiles.
-Online/SharePoint platforms are being trialled (Basecamp/YourData).
+REWG meetings often have staff that do not know each other or each other's skills and where to go to access expert advice.
+SharePoint.
+Regional forums and networks Online/SharePoint platforms are being trialled (Basecamp/YourData).
 Think Tank conference initiative has worked well for networking and knowledge sharing.
-Loss of expertise from extension network (due to redundancy) and lack of mentoring and tutoring. overwhelmed with commitment and Restore the long-term government commitment to both resource and the building of capacity and provide incentives and time for experienced staff to mentor and tutor.
+Loss of expertise from extension network (due to redundancy) and lack of mentoring and tutoring.
+Available mentors and experienced staff are overwhelmed with commitment and questions.
+Advisors often end up in trial and error mode due to lack of direction/support. tutor.
 The Training and Development Project and Agricultural Extension Work Placement Program (QFF Graduate Program) are providing an opportunity for capacity building and connecting mentors with less experienced staff.
 Existing services are augmented through DAF specialist provider support.
 A lack of training in adult learning principles and extension techniques for the delivery of extension services.
 Staff have expressed the need for better understanding of methodologies around the psychology of behaviour change.
-Targeted/formal training and development opportunities for practitioners.
 Training and Development Project and Flexible Funds are available to fill extension skill gaps.
 Funds are available for staff to attend events such as APEN and the annual Science Symposium, Behaviour Innovation events etc. Lack of suitably qualified and experienced staff.
 Feedback suggests many staff are often overwhelmed with project complexity and the lack of peer support.
-They complain of a lack of human resources and extremely high workloads.
-More suitably qualified practitioners are needed on-ground to reduce workloads and implement meaningful extension for onground outcomes.
+They complain of a lack of human resources and extremely high workloads. implement a meaningful extension for onground outcomes.
 The QFF Traineeship initiative is assisting to improve human resources.
 Staff are encouraged to stay on in a more coordinated extension environment that has good networking capacity and career path.
-Current workloads may restrict attendance to training opportunities. upskilling opportunities and a more coordinated system of notification.
-Reef-wide training needs analysis to be conducted annually.
-Training budget needs to be available or training to be factored into project/program design.
-Reef-wide calendar for training events.
-Training and Development Project needs analysis conducted end-2018 and has set up an E-Bulletin to communicate training opportunities.
+Current workloads may restrict attendance to training opportunities.
+Staff have expressed the need for better upskilling opportunities and a more coordinated system of notification. be available or training to be factored into project/program design.
+Reef-wide calendar Training and Development Project needs analysis conducted end-2018 and has set up an E-Bulletin to communicate training opportunities.
 Basecamp is being trialled as a proxy for a Reef-wide calendar.